playframework/Play20/documentation/manual/working/commonGuide/filters/AllowedIPFilter.md

 play.filters.ip.allowList = [ '192.168.0.1', '127.0.0.1' ]
 ```

-## Excluded Paths

-If you don't want to check the HTTP request remote address to any route path you can use `play.filters.ip.excludePaths`.
+If you don't want to check the HTTP request remote address to any route path you can use `+ noipcheck` in your route file.

 ```
-play.filters.ip.excludePaths = [ '/path1', '/path2' ]
++ noipcheck
+GET /path1 MyController.foo

++ noipcheck
+GET /path2 MyController.bar
 ```